 Are you in the late stages of pregnancy or suffering from complications related to pregnancy?
 Is bush walking an activity that you would normally carry out when not pregnant?
 Do you suffer from another medical condition that could make a walk risky for you?
+Do you suffer from asthma or require regular medication?
 These are all things that you should consider before setting off.

 Thongs and sandals really aren’t suitable footwear for bush walking.
 They offer no support to your foot and no grip on the ground meaning that the chance of injury becomes higher.
 Even some sports shoes are not great for this activity but are certainly better than thongs.
 Smooth soled shoes or boots should not be worn either.
 Wearing enclosed footwear will also prevent injury from sharp sticks and rocks.

 If you plan on doing lots of bushwalking, it might pay to invest in a pair of good hiking boots.

 I find these Merrell Moab 2 Hiking Boots very comfortable.
 They are a wider fit and have good arch support, as well as supporting my ankles.
 They are also really comfortable for general walking.
 They also come in half sizes.